arafato/alicloud-core-concepts-book/manuscript/governance.md

 ## Billing Management
 Alibaba Cloud Billing Management is the service that you use to pay your Alibaba Cloud bill, monitor your usage, and budget your costs.

 Alibaba Cloud automatically charges the credit card you provided when you signed up for a new account with Alibaba Cloud.
 Charges appear on your credit card bill monthly.
 You can view or update credit card information, and designate a different credit card for Alibaba Cloud to charge, on the Payment Methods page in the Billing Management console.
+Alibaba Cloud also supports the payment ia credit lines which is a common option for enterprise customers.

 Depending on the region you choose during initial account creation, you are contracting with a different legal identity of Alibaba Cloud.
 Outside of Mainland China we are providing the following legal entities for contracting:
 - Alibaba.com (Europe) Limited